intel/transfer-learning/examples/cli/image_classification.md

 ## Transfer learning using a dataset from the TFDS catalog

-This example shows the TLT CLI being used for image classification transfer learning using the `tf_flowers` dataset from the
+This example shows the Intel Transfer Learning Tool CLI being used for image classification transfer learning using the `tf_flowers` dataset from the
 [TensorFlow Datasets (TFDS) catalog](https://www.tensorflow.org/datasets/catalog/overview).